YeCheng57/CerebralPalsy_pipeline/README.md

 # The bioinformatics analysis pipeline for ES/GS of cerebral palsy

-Due to the large sample size, snakemake was used to control job flow.
+Due to the large sample size, snakemake was used to control job flow so pipelines have been splitted into small jobs.
 For more details, please refer to https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html.

 The project consists of variants calling, annotation, interpretation and burden analysis.
 In most cases, you can run it directly after editing the configure file.
 ```mermaid